A3h1nt/a3h1nt.github.io/_posts/2024-08-28-Hacking Into Your Medical History.md

 A: And according to the instructions, I have entered "REPA" in the password field

 H: You have entered it wrong, sir.
-What have you entered for UHID?
+What have you entered for PHID?
 I mean in the username?

 A: For the username, I have entered "REDA"